Eddie Howe’s predicted Newcastle United XI v Brighton as Alexander Isak call made

-Newcastle United sit behind Brighton only on goal difference ahead of their meeting at St James’ Park on Saturday.
-A traditional 3pm kick-off will see Eddie Howe come up against Fabian Hurzeler for the first time as a manager with both sides harbouring aspirations of qualifying for European competition.
+Newcastle United sit behind Brighton only on goal difference ahead of their meeting at St James’ Park.
+In a traditional 3pm kick-off, Eddie Howe will come up against Fabian Hurzeler for the first time as a manager with both sides harbouring aspirations of qualifying for European competition.

-The Magpies entered the international break with a goalless draw against Everton at Goodison Park, whilst Brighton overturned a 2-0 half-time deficit against Tottenham Hotspur to come out with a 3-2 win and move themselves above Howe’s side.
-A 1-1 draw in this fixture last season severely dented Newcastle’s European hopes, although they did take a giant step forward in their aim of qualifying for the Champions league a season prior.
+The Magpies entered the international break with a goalless draw against Everton at Goodison Park, whilst Brighton overturned a 2-0 half-time deficit against Tottenham Hotspur to come out with a 3-2 win and move themselves above the Magpies.
+A 1-1 draw in this fixture last season severely dented Newcastle United’s European hopes, although they did take a giant step forward in their aim of qualifying for the Champions league a season prior.

-The Magpies will be hopeful of being able to call on the services of Alexander Isak after he has missed their last three outings.
+The Magpies will be hopeful of being able to call on the services of Alexander Isak after he has missed their last three outings, whilst Callum Wilson could also be back in contention for the first time this season.
 Here, we take a look at the starting XI that Howe could name for his side’s clash against Brighton next weekend:

 Comment Guidelines